webplatform/docs-wpd/Infrastructure/proposals/Maintenance_workflows/index.md

-= Infrastructure Maintenance Workflow =
+= Infrastructure Maintenance Workflows =

 == Summary ==
-This document describe how to work on the infrastructure, to commission/de-commision services, and work on the infrastructure without affecting it directly.
+This document describe how to work on the infrastructure, to commission/de-commision services, and work on the infrastructure and making it as transparent as possible.

-In other words, the process is about describing how to create a local workspace using sets of Virtual Machines develop a specific use-case prior to deploy it on the cloud hosting infrastructure into production.

 == Required tools ==
 # Installing Vagrant with Salt stack, see [[WPD:Infrastructure/Installing_Vagrant_with_Salt_stack]]

 === States repositories ===